isomerpages/mas-moneysense/_money-management/Credit Reports and Creditworthiness.md

 </li>
 <li>
 <p><strong>Credit history -</strong> Long-established credit history shows
-that you're a reliable borrower.</p>
+that you are a reliable borrower.</p>
 </li>
 <li>
 <p><strong>Enquiry activity -</strong> Too many new applications or enquiries
-show that you're trying to take on more debt.
-Don't apply for a new credit card unless you need it.</p>
+show that you are trying to take on more debt.
+Do not apply for a new credit card unless you need it.</p>
 </li>
 <li>